stolostron/rhacm-docs/manage_cluster/create_bare.md

 6. Select **Bare Metal** for the infrastructure platform.
 See [Supported managed cloud providers](cloud_providers.md) to learn more about other available cloud providers.

-7. Select your cloud connection from the available connections on the list.
-If you do not have one configured, or want to configure a new one, see [Creating a cloud connection for a bare metal environment](cloud_conn_bare.md).
+7. Select your provider connection from the available connections on the list.
+If you do not have one configured, or want to configure a new one, see [Creating a provider connection for a bare metal environment](cloud_conn_bare.md).

-8. Select your hosts from the list of hosts that are associated with your Cloud connection.
+8. Select your hosts from the list of hosts that are associated with your provider connection.
 Select a minimum of three assets that are on the same bridge networks as the hypervisor.

 9. **Optional:** Configure the cluster networking options.